2018–19 Season: Plácido Domingo in Concert

-Plácido Domingo is a world-renowned, multifaceted artist: now in his late sixties, he is recognized as one of the finest and most influential singing actors in the history of opera, yet he is also a respected conductor and a major force as an opera administrator in his role as general director of Washington National Opera and Los Angeles Opera.
+Plácido Domingo is a world-renowned, multifaceted artist.
+Now in his mid-70s, he is recognized as one of the finest and most influential singing actors in the history of opera, yet he is also a respected conductor and a major force as an opera administrator in his role as general director at Los Angeles Opera.

-As a singer, Domingo’s repertoire encompasses 130 stage roles–a number unmatched by any other celebrated tenor in history.
+As a singer, Domingo’s repertoire encompasses 148 stage roles—a number unmatched by any other celebrated tenor in history.
 His more than 100 recordings of complete operas, compilations of arias and duets, and crossover discs include Deutsche Grammophon’s anthology of the complete Verdi arias for tenor and EMI’s albums of Wagnerian roles that he has not sung on stage: Siegfried in both Siegfried and Götterdämmerung, and Tristan in a complete recording of Tristan und Isolde.
-His extensive work in the recording studio has earned him eleven Grammy Awards and two Latin Grammy Awards, and he was won Emmy awards for the television film Homage to Seville and for the Met’s Silver Gala program.
-He has also made more than fifty music videos in addition to four feature films of operas: Carmen, La Traviata, Otello and Tosca.
-Domingo has conducted many opera performances with the Metropolitan Opera, Covent Garden, the Vienna State Opera, and San Francisco Opera, among many other ensembles, and symphonic concerts with the Chicago Symphony, National Symphony, London Symphony, Berlin Philharmonic, Orchestre Symphonique de Montréal, and numerous other orchestras.
+His extensive work in the recording studio has earned him 11 Grammy Awards and two Latin Grammy Awards, and he was won Emmy awards for the television film Homage to Seville and for the Met’s Silver Gala program.
+He has also made more than 50 music videos in addition to four feature films of operas: Carmen, La Traviata, Otello, and Tosca.
+Domingo has conducted many opera performances with the Metropolitan Opera, San Francisco Opera, Covent Garden, and the Vienna State Opera, among many other ensembles, and symphonic concerts with the Chicago Symphony, National Symphony, London Symphony, Berlin Philharmonic, Orchestre Symphonique de Montréal, and numerous other orchestras.
 In 1990, Domingo and his colleagues José Carreras and the late Luciano Pavarotti spontaneously formed the Three Tenors, which performed from time to time and with enormous success all over the world and attracted many new fans to opera.

 He began his long relationship with San Francisco Opera more than four decades ago when he made his Company debut as Rodolfo (La Bohème) in 1969.
-Since then he has performed in more than 25 productions with the Company, including Carmen, Tosca, L’Africaine, Andrea Chénier, Cavalleria Rusticana, Pagliacci, Otello, La Fanciulla del West, Les Contes d’Hoffmann, and Hérodiade.
+Since then he has performed in more than 25 productions with the Company, including Carmen, Tosca, L’Africaine, Andrea Chénier, Cavalleria Rusticana, Pagliacci, Otello, La Fanciulla del West, Les Contes d’Hoffmann, Hérodiade, and Cyrano de Bergerac.